udaysisodiya16/product-catalog-service/README.md

       ```

 3. **Elasticsearch Configuration**
-    - Start Elasticsearch on `localhost:9200`.
-Adjust configurations in `application.properties` if using a different
+    - Start Elasticsearch on `localhost:9200` using `.\bin\elasticsearch.bat` command .
+Adjust configurations in
+      `application.properties` if using a different
       setup.
     - Update the Elasticsearch configurations in `src/main/resources/application.properties`:
    ```properties